Associação Desportiva Leônico

-Associação Desportiva Leônico, commonly known as Leônico, is a Brazilian football team from Salvador.
+The Associação Desportiva Leônico, commonly known as Leônico, is a Brazilian football team from Salvador.
 They won the Campeonato Baiano once and competed in the Série A two times.

 History

-They were founded on April 3, 1940.
+They were founded on 3 April 1940.
 Leônico won the Campeonato Baiano in 1966.
 The club competed in the Série A in 1979 and in 1985.

 Stadium

 They play their home games at the Edgard Santos stadium, located in Simões Filho.
 The stadium has a maximum capacity of 5,000 people.
 They played in the 1990s at Estádio José Trindade Lobo, a stadium located in Santo Antônio de Jesus.
 This stadium has a maximum capacity of 4,000 people.